The European Neuroendocrine Tumor Society (ENETS) considers itself a pioneer in the field of neuroendocrine tumors (NET).

 (3) The Extended Executive Committee may convene an Extraordinary General Assembly at any time.
 An Extraordinary General Assembly must be convened on the written and motivated request of at least one tenth of the members.
 The provisions and forms of election pertaining to the Ordinary General Assembly shall also apply to the Extraordinary General Assembly.

 (4) At the General Assembly each attending member not in arrears with the payment of his or her membership fee shall have one vote.
-Votes by proxy are permitted.
+Votes by proxy are limited to physical General Assemblies.
 The presence of one tenth of the members at the General Assembly shall constitute a quorum.
-Members represented by proxy are considered to be present.
+Members represented by proxy are considered as members present.

-(6) Amendments to these bylaws shall be passed by a simple majority of votes cast by the members present.
+(6) Amendments to these Bylaws shall be passed by a simple majority of the members participating in the General Assembly setting (physical, virtual, hybrid).

 (7) Resolutions require a simple majority of the votes cast in person or by proxy, unless stipulated otherwise by law or in these Bylaws.